DecentSoftware-eu/DecentHolograms-Wiki/docs/general/configuration/features.md

 ### Configuration { #configuration-damage }

-!!! info "This feature can be configured in the main `config.yml` file."
+/// info | This feature can be configured in the main `config.yml` file.
+///

 ```yaml title="config.yml"
 # ...